JonatanN3/Group-Policy-Managing-Accounts-Active-Directory/README.md

 # Group Policy Managing Accounts
-This tutorial is to show demonstrating account security enforcement using Group Policy in Windows Server.
+This tutorial is to demonstrate account security enforcement using Group Policy in Windows Server.

 <h2>Environments and Technologies Used</h2>